prosensarker4/BLPD/README.md

 | **LPD** | YOLOv12 | Localise the license plate region in a vehicle image | 213 images (test) / 425 images (val) |
 | **LPNR** | YOLOv12 | Recognise the alphanumeric characters and district names on the plate | 721 images (test) / 1438 images (val) |

-Both models have been trained on a large, custom‑collected dataset that captures the wide variety of license plate designs, fonts, and environmental conditions found on Bangladeshi roads.

 ---

 ## ⚙️ Pipeline Workflow